Mullagh, County Cavan: St Kilian and churches

 The town has a heritage centre dedicated to St Kilian, who was born in Mullagh c 640 and was martyred in Würzburg in Franconia in northern Bavaria, Germany, in circa 689.
 The centre also has an exhibition related to ogham script and the development of illuminated manuscripts.

 The Catholic church, a Victorian neo-Gothic structure located 400m from the village on the Virginia Road (R194), is named in memory of its patron, Saint Kilian.
 It was built in the late 1850s.
 Ruins of an earlier church, known as the Teampeall Ceallaigh, remain in what is now part of the Church of Ireland grounds located approximately 600m along the same road.

 Development

-Mullagh's population has seen an increase from 679 residents in the 2006 census, to 1,137 in the 2011 census, to 1,348 in the 2016 census.
+Mullagh's population increased substantially between the 2006 and 2022 census.
+The census recorded 679 residents in the 2006 census, rising to 1,651 by the time of the 2022 census.

-The environs of the village have witnessed substantial housing and industrial development over these years.
-Mullagh's relative proximity to the new M3 motorway has had the effect of making the capital city more accessible to Mullagh and County Cavan.
+There was substantial housing and industrial development in the environs of the village in this period.
+Mullagh's relative proximity to the new M3 motorway has made Dublin more accessible to Mullagh and County Cavan.